-"Just do it!"
-With the help of advertising campaigns, companies try to sell their products.
-What works and what doesn't?
-Project-X parties organized via Facebook.
+Project-X parties organised via Facebook.
 Unhealthy eating habits.
 Workplace bullying.
 Although a wide range of issues, the same rule applies to all of them: it comes down to the way in which people affect each other's behaviour.
-In this Master’s programme, you study human behaviour and behaviour change in a social, health, or organisational context.
+In this Master’s program, you study human behaviour and behaviour change in a social, health, or organisational context.

 - Social Influence: about the social influence of behaviour and attitude change